nqn524/WebAppControl/README.md

 `File > Examples > RobotCompControl > ExampleMotorControl`
 Assuming everything is installed correctly this should work immedietly when you upload to your Arduino
  - Alternatively you can access it from the Github [here](RCControl/examples/ExampleMotorControl/ExampleMotorControl.ino)
-7. `Example` in the following line is the broadcasted name of the Arduino.
-Change this to something reasonable like your team name or something similar
+7. On line 7 in the example you will see the following code:
 `RCControl RCC("12345678-1234-1234-1234-123456789abc", "abcdef01-1234-1234-1234-123456789abc", "Example");`
+You will need to change a few of the arguments:
+ - `12345678-1234-1234-1234-123456789abc` represents the Service UUID, using this [UUID generator](https://www.uuidgenerator.net) generate and replace the template UUID (Keep hold of this UUID, you will need it on the website when you come to connecting to the Arduino)
+ - `abcdef01-1234-1234-1234-123456789abc` represents the Characteristic UUID, using this [UUID generator](https://www.uuidgenerator.net) generate and replace the template UUID (Keep hold of this UUID, you will need it on the website when you come to connecting to the Arduino)
+ **NOTE: The Service UUID and Characteristic UUID MUST be different**
+ - `Example` represents the name of the Arduino when broadcasting, change this to something like your team name or something similar to seperate it from other teams robots

 # How to use website

 1. Connect your Arduino to power
 2. Ensure Bluetooth is enabled on your device
+3. On the website, press `Settings` and configure the UUIDs to match the UUIDs on the Arduino
-3. On the website press connect.
-A small window will appear, when your Arduino shows up in the list select it and connect to it.
+4. Then press `Connect` A small window will appear, when your Arduino shows up in the list select it and connect to it.
-4. After a moment the website should show the connection successful, move the joystick around and it should start moving the motors.
+5. After a moment the website should show the connection successful, move the joystick around and it should start moving the motors.

 # Making changes to the website